wso2-extensions/esb-connector-nats/README.md

 # EI NATS Connector
-An EI Connector for NATS(nats.io) messaging platform.

-NATS is a distributed messaging platform based on the publish-subscribe messaging model where publishers publish messages on a paticular subject and consumers listening on that subject can consume these messages.
+[NATS](nats.io) is a distributed messaging platform based on the publish-subscribe messaging model where publishers publish messages on a paticular subject and consumers listening on that subject can consume these messages.
+For more information, see the [NATS documentation.](https://nats-io.github.io/docs/)

 The NATS connector allows you to access the NATS API through WSO2 EI and acts as a message publisher that facilitates message publishing.